johnlane/grub/_includes/intro.md

 A key file may be either a file (`-k (hd0,1)/keyfile`) or a raw device (`-k (hd0,1)`).
 Thanks to [@giddie](https://github.com/johnlane/grub/pull/8) for the patch.

+### No Automatic Configuration

+This extension does not alter Grub's automated configuration (e.g. `grub-mkconfig`) in any way.
+Use of the extended options will require manual configuration of `grub.cfg`.

 ### Examples